AdobeDocs/workfront.en/help/workfront-goals/goal-management/print-the-goal-list.md

 description: You can print a list of goals from the Goal List section of Adobe Workfront Goals.
 Printing sends a file to your printer or produces a .pdf file if your browser's printing Destination is set to Save as PDF.
 ---

-# Print the `Goal List` in `Adobe Workfront Goals`
+# Print the Goal List in Adobe Workfront Goals

-You can print a list of goals from the `Goal List` section of `Adobe Workfront Goals`.
+You can print a list of goals from the Goal List section of Adobe Workfront Goals.
 Printing sends a file to your printer or produces a .pdf file if your browser's printing Destination is set to Save as PDF.

 ## Access requirements